These rich and flavorful Easy Vegan Scallops are served in a flavorful garlic butter sauce over pasta with sun dried tomatoes and fresh herbs.

 - Make the marinade: Start by mixing the marinade ingredients in a bowl or measuring cup.

-- Prep the mushrooms: Cut the mushroom stems into thick 1-inch rounds.
+- Cut the mushroom stems into thick 1-inch rounds.
 Save the heads for a stir-fry like my vegan chop suey.
 Score one side of the mushrooms by drawing light lines with your knife across it.
 This helps the mushroom absorb more marinade and flavor.
 Add the mushrooms to the marinade and let them soak for 6-10 minutes, flipping or tossing them with your hands (gently) halfway through the process.
 DO NOT discard the leftover marinade as it will be the base of our sauce.

 - Store: Refrigerate leftovers in an airtight container for up to 2-3 days, but like with most pasta dishes, this is best the first night.
+Gently reheat any leftovers.
+You may want to reheat any leftover scallops in a skillet over medium heat with a little vegan butter.

 - Note 1: You can often find king oyster mushrooms at Asian grocery stores or other international markets with a produce section.
 Alternatively, you can use hearts of palm that come in a can or jar.
 These are slightly smaller but work well.
 The mushrooms tend to absorb a little more of the marinade because they’re a little spongy, so that’s why I prefer them in this recipe.

 - Note 2: I used Roasted Garlic Better Than Bouillon in this recipe and it’s SO GOOD.
 I can find it at my normal grocery store, it’s vegan, and it lasts forever in the fridge.
 If you’ve never heard of this brand, it’s a jar of concentrated stock paste and you just mix a spoonful with hot water to create broth (about a teaspoon per cup, but I find that you can use less).
-Alternatively, just use vegetable broth and MOAR GARLIC if you are a garlic fiend like my husband and I are.
+Alternatively, just use vegetable broth and more garlic if you are a garlic fiend like my husband and I are.

 - Note 3: I use a less sodium soy sauce (the regular stuff is a little too salty for me) to help flavor the sauce.
 If you are gluten-free, substitute reduced sodium gluten-free tamari.
 If you are soy-free, use No-Soy or Coconut Aminos.